Legendrian torus knots in lens spaces: Abstract

 \section{Abstract}

-In this note, we first classify all topological torus knots lying on the Heegaard torus in Lens spaces, and then we classify Legendrian representatives of torus knots.
-We show that all Legendrian torus knots in universally tight contact structures on Lens spaces are determined up to contactomorphism by their knot type, rational Thurston-Bennequin invariant and rational rotation number.
+In this note, we first classify all topological torus knots lying on the Heegaard torus in lens spaces, and then we study Legendrian representatives of these knots.
+We classify oriented positive Legendrian torus knots in the universally tight contact structures on the lens spaces up to contactomorphism.